 Complete regression testing

 Complete regression testing ensures that the entire software maintains its functionality along with the newly added updates.
 It validates end-to-end functionality after any change, no matter how small.
+Because of its broad scope, complete regression testing is most commonly handled through automated tests rather than manual testing.

 Corrective regression testing